Pallaskenry Agricultural College

-Pallaskenry Agricultural College is a centre of training for farmers, mechanics and salespeople for the agricultural and farm machinery industries.
-It is located in Pallaskenry, County Limerick, Ireland, and is owned and managed by the Salesian Fathers.
+Pallaskenry Agricultural College, officially the Salesian Agricultural College, is a private college in Pallaskenry, County Limerick in Ireland which provides training for farmers, mechanics and salespeople for the agricultural and farm machinery industries.
+Established in 1922, it is owned and managed by the Salesian Fathers.
 The college is co-located with Salesian Secondary College.
-The Salesians also used to run Warrenstown College, County Meath.
+The Salesians also previously ran an agricultural and horticultural college at Warrenstown College in County Meath.

 The college runs courses in partnership with Limerick Institute of Technology (LIT), Teagasc, FETAC, HETAC, City & Guilds, Fás and Limerick VEC.
 Courses include an Advanced Certificate in Agriculture and an Advanced Certificate in Agricultural Mechanisation validated by FETAC, as well as a Higher Certificate in Technology in Agricultural Mechanisation validated by HETAC with LIT.
-Also running is a new Teagasc Level 6 Advanced Certificate in Agriculture.

-Facilities

-The college farm consists of 210 hectares and a dairy herd.
-A milking parlour and dairy shed are located onsite.
-The farm has a beef cattle herd and a flock of sheep.
-There are engineering and machinery workshops to facilitate the delivery of the colleges specialised machinery programmes.
-The college also houses computer labs for student training.
+The college farm, of over 220 hectares, has a dairy herd, milking parlour and a dairy shed.
+There are also engineering and machinery workshops to facilitate the delivery of the college's machinery programmes.